anis-nouri/aws-bootcamp-cruddur-2023/journal/week1.md

 docker push <docker-hub-username>/<repository-name>:<tag>
 ```
 ![push image Dockerhub ](assets/week1-Docker-pushImage-2.PNG)

-That's all, now the docker image is pushed to the Dockerhub repository.
+The Docker image has been successfully pushed to Docker Hub!
+It's now available in the Docker Hub repository ready to be pulled and shared with others.

 ![image Dockerhub ](assets/week1-Dockerhub-Image-2.PNG)